polyrhythm-project/polyrhythm-maps/premieres/README.md

 # Premieres Map

 This map is meant to show the locations of where certain works first premiered.
 The original interactive map included features that were displayed as a heat map at certain levels.
 When zoomed in, a user could click on a work and get metadata elements.
+All metadata is availble on FDS_Metadata_1900DS_ArcGIS_18May2019_master (https://docs.google.com/spreadsheets/d/17rjKQ3lXJHEHAcDfOXTDNX5a0A_jVqwokcaqhd3Ddng/edit?usp=sharing)

+Metadata points for this map include:
+- Composer Name
+- Work Title
+- Genre (Sub-genre)
+- Date of Composition
+- Date of Premiere
+- Location of Premiere: Venue, City, Country
+- Date of Publication
+- Corpus Examples

+NOTES:
+- In cases where the venue in unknown, use "unknown" and use gocoding for city
+- Corpus Examples are listed anbd associated with links to website example pages (https://polyrhythm.humdrum.org/)

 ![Original CARTO premieres map](premieres-carto.png)